ros-controls/ros2_control/controller_manager/doc/controller_chaining.rst

 Controller Chaining / Cascade Control
 ======================================

-This document proposes a minimal-viable-implementation of serial controllers chaining as described in [Chaining Controllers design document](controller_chaining.md).
+This document proposes a minimal-viable-implementation of serial controller chaining as described in [Chaining Controllers design document](https://github.com/ros-controls/roadmap/blob/master/design_drafts/controller_chaining.md).
 Cascade control is a specific type of controller chaining.

 ## Scope of the Document and Background Knowledge

-The proposal focuses only on serial chaining of controller and tries to reuse existing mechanisms for it.
+This approach focuses only on serial chaining of controllers and tries to reuse existing mechanisms for it.
-It focuses on [inputs and outputs of a controller](controller_chaining.md#input--outputs-of-a-controller) and their management in controller manager.
+It focuses on [inputs and outputs of a controller](https://github.com/ros-controls/roadmap/blob/master/design_drafts/controller_chaining.md#input--outputs-of-a-controller) and their management in the controller manager.
 The concept of [controller groups](controller_chaining.md#controller-group) will be introduced only for clarity reasons, and its only meaning is that controllers in that group can be updated in arbitrary order.
 This doesn't mean that the controller groups as described [in the controller chaining document](controller_chaining.md#controller-group) will not be introduced and used in the future.
 Nevertheless, the author is convinced that this would add only unnecessary complexity at this stage, although in the long term they *could* provide clearer structure and interfaces.